clojure/clojure/clojure.markdown

 ### (*vals* map)
 Returns a sequence of the map's values.

+---
+### (*merge* maps+)
+Returns a map that consists of the rest of the maps conj-ed onto the first.
+If a key occurs in more than one map, the mapping from the latter (left-to-right) will be the mapping in the result.

 <h2 id="sequences">Sequences</h2>

 Clojure defines many algorithms in terms of sequences (seqs).
-A seq is a logical list, and where in most Lisps the list is represented by a concrete, 2-slot structure, Clojure uses the ISeq interface to allow many data structures to provide access to their elements as sequences.
+A seq is a logical list, and unlike most Lisps where the list is represented by a concrete, 2-slot structure, Clojure uses the ISeq interface to allow many data structures to provide access to their elements as sequences.
 The `seq` function yields an implementation of ISeq appropriate to the collection.
 Seqs differ from iterators in that they are persistent and immutable, not stateful cursors into a collection.
 As such, they are useful for much more than foreach - functions can consume and produce seqs, they are thread safe, they can share structure etc.

 Most of the sequence library functions are *lazy*, i.e. functions that return seqs do so incrementally, as they are consumed, and thus consume any seq arguments incrementally as well.